Best Audiobooks for Tweens

 Active readers and literary lovers are not the exclusive audience of audiobooks, though.
 In fact, audiobooks break down barriers for tweens, making these exciting worlds and new information completely accessible to anyone regardless of their reading level.

 As a parent, reading with your tween may not seem like a viable or welcome option.
 You may need to be strategic in your approach to introducing stories to your tween.
 Let’s take a look at ways to engage your tween in world of audiobooks!
+Getting them a subscription to get audio books each month and starting them out with a few great books is a great way to help them fall in love with books.

 Become familiar with the story – Reading, or listening to, the book before your tween can give you a better perspective on themes and prepare you for a deeper conversation about the story.
 If sensitive topics are contained the story you will be better prepared to engage your tween in meaningful conversation.